To Sit Or Not To Sit, That Is The Question

 What the heck is going on?
 Should we just give up on trying to be healthy?

-The answer, as usual, seems to lie in finding an appropriate balance.
+Of course not.
+The answer to whether to sit or stand, as usual, lies in finding an appropriate balance.

 In the first study, Canadian researchers found that people who predominantly stand all day at work put added stress on their heart.
 Blood tends to pool in the legs during prolonged, inactive standing, causing the heart to work harder.
 The result over the long term, even accounting for other factors, is a doubled risk of heart disease compared with people whose occupations involve primarily seated work.

 The second, unrelated study seems to have gotten more publicity, with many stories highlighting the benefits of getting up from your chair at least once every thirty minutes.
-The study, funded by the National Institutes of Health, examined the effects of “total sedentary time” and “sedentary bout time” — and concluded that both were associated with a higher risk of all-cause mortality.
-Basically, doing a lot of sitting or doing your sitting in long, uninterrupted blocks increase your risk of death.
+This study, funded by the National Institutes of Health, examined the effects of sitting including “total sedentary time” and “sedentary bout time” — and concluded that both were associated with a higher risk of all-cause mortality.
+Basically, sitting for long periods increases your risk of death.
 Even people who exercise regularly are put at risk by jobs that require them to remain seated for much of their work day.

-And as for those people have to stand all day?
+And as for those people who have to stand all day?